 Press the number 4 on the keypad after answering a call to record the conversation.
 The fact that the call is being recorded will be announced in a message, so make sure you acquire the other person’s consent beforehand.
 Press 4 on the keyboard once more to terminate the recording.
 You’ll find the audio in your email, where you may listen to it or download it to your computer.

 BACA Soft’s Call Recorder is easy to use since it can automatically record your phone calls.
 Check it out by opening the app.
 All, Outgoing, Incoming, and Important are the four categories available on the home page for saving your call recordings.

 You may activate or disable Call Recorder in the app’s settings menu to automatically record all calls, outgoing calls, or incoming calls.
 You may choose to record particular phone numbers, have the app ask for a PIN when you launch it, and alter the audio recording file format.

 Simply contact the other person as you normally would to record an outgoing call.
 You won’t have to do anything for them if you set up the app to automatically record incoming calls.
 To see and play phone call recordings, launch Call Recorder when the call has over.
 You may then prioritise calls, delete them, or share them via email or social media.

 You may delete, share, read details on, add to the excluded section, or call a call by tapping the three-dot symbol on the home screen.
 Ads abound in the free edition of Call Recorder.
 You’ll have to pay $3.99 for the pro edition to get away from them.

 Lovekara’s Call Recorder is a basic but functional call recorder with a clean and beautiful UI.
-Start the app, then click Settings from the three-dot menu.
+Start this free call recording app, then click Settings from the three-dot menu.

 Call Recorder may be set to record calls automatically or manually from this menu.
 You may also change the recording source, select the file destination, and record automatically from your phone’s speaker.